 3.)
 These deer don’t have any front teeth; only a hard pallet.

 4.)
-Mule deer are both crepuscular and nocturnal, depending on the time of year.
+Mule deer are both crepuscular (active at dawn and dusk) and nocturnal (active at night), depending on the time of year.

 But wait, there’s more on the mule deer!

 6.)
 They have large eyes that sit on either side of their head and this gives them 310° vision.
 Their night vision is a little better than ours but they aren’t able to see color.

 7.)
 The sense of smell on a mule deer is approximately 1,000 times greater than ours.
 This helps them detect predators.

 These deer are susceptible to chronic wasting disease; aka “zombie deer disease”.
 This disease causes massive weight loss or “wasting”, listlessness, stumbling, and other neurological symptoms.
 There are no treatments or vaccines available and some believe that this disease may be transmittable to humans who eat the infected meat!